gerdavax/projectben/README.md

 - fits into standard Manufacturer Specific Data of Bluetooth 4.x advertising packet
 - uses symmetric cryptography to encrypt payload
 - payload depends on absolute time and encryption keys depends on random number: time dependency avoids replay attacks and random keys harden the protocol against brute force attacks
+- relies on a one-way scheme, like traditional remote controllers